lilschmitz/Project_1_StarrySky/README.md

 [API Source](https://api.nasa.gov/)

 The API used is the Astronomy Picture of the Day in short APOD.
 It has been supplemented with the actual time/date details.

+# Authors

+•	Kathrin Schmitz

+# License

+This project is licensed under the MIT License - see the LICENSE.md file for details

+# Acknowledgments & Inspiration

+•	[The Angular Super Hero Tutorial](https://angular.io/tutorial) which has been adapted and only used for guidance!